Uganda opposition pop star blocked from flying to US for aid | New Country 923

 Ssentamu is said to be suffering a kidney problem, according to his legal team, which cited a medical report by the hospital where he had been hospitalized.

-The treason charges against Ssentamu and others have heightened concerns about a crackdown on the opposition in this East African nation and led to protests in the capital, Kampala.
+The treason charges against Ssentamu and others have heightened concerns about a crackdown on the opposition in this East African nation and led to protests in the capital.

+The 74-year-old Museveni, a close U.S. security ally, has held power since 1986.
+He has spoken in recent days about “unprincipled politicians taking advantage of our unemployed youth to lure them into riots and demonstrations.”

 Follow Africa news at https://twitter.com/AP_Africa